awt2542/Find-for-Framer/README.md

 | A > B  | Any layer named B that is a subLayer (i.e. direct descendant) of a layer named A  |
 | A, B  | Any layer named A or any layer named B |
 | *  | Any layer (wildcard character) |

-#### Installation

-1. Add the Select.coffee file to the /modules directory inside your framer project.
-2. Include it in your app.coffee file by adding ```{Select,SelectOne} = require 'Select'``` to the top of your code.

-More info about modules in Framer and how to install them: [Framer Docs - Modules](http://framerjs.com/docs/#modules.modules)

 #### More examples
 ```coffeescript